6 Ways to Manage Your Finances While Paying Off Student LoansPublished on May 27, 2022 by Daniel Azzoli

 At this point, you should have some ideas of where you can cut back your spending, but that’s only one piece of the puzzle.
 To get a holistic view of your finances, you’ll want to start working within the confines of a budget.

 One of the main purposes of your budget will be to compare your income to your expenses.
 You’ll want to include things like your rent, subscription services, your phone bill, utility bills, grocery bills, payments made on your line of credit and other loan accounts, and more.
-If your aim is to start paying off student loans, you’ll need to include these payments in your budget and make sure you prioritize all your essential expenses.
+In order to stay organized when it comes to paying off student loans, you’ll need to include these payments in your budget and make sure you prioritize all your essential expenses.

 There are all sorts of budgeting techniques and frameworks out there, some of which you may be better suited to than others.
 You’ll need to do some research and find a method that you feel will suit your financial situation.
 If you need some help getting started, here are a list of budgeting guides for you to check out: